 Sec.
-34. Any his passed by the legislature and approved by the presence, except a full appropriating stoney, may "" provide that it toll not become " her unless approved by a majority of the electric within themsen.
-Theirester,
+34. Any his passed by the legislature and approved by the presence, except a full appropriating stoney, may "" provide that it will not become " but miles approved by a majority of the electric within themsen.
+THE STATE OF

-Publication of Inves
+Publication of Inter-

-Sec.
-35. All lays enamed at any session of the legislature shall be published in hook seem within 30 days after "final adjournment of the person, and that he distributed in the manner." provided by have the present publication of "judicial discious."
-"I the gravited it by law, and publicated of subjects shall be free for publication by any person.

-All laws and judicial designess shall be free for publication by any person.
+See 35.
+All laws energed at any session of the legislature shall be published in hook form within 30 days ofter.
+Shall adjournment of the session, and that he distributed in the custome.
+It provided by law.
+The provided the factories and published by law, and the provided of the law.
+It is provided to the provided by law.
+All laws and published decisions also he is published by any passon.